Jean Kase, Executive Director, The Entrepreneurs Network

 Rooted in the Rochester community, she previously served as vice president of public affairs for the Greater Rochester Chamber of Commerce, representing 2,100 member firms in government matters affecting the regional business climate.
 In this capacity, she advised CEO’s on legislative and political issues.
 Key successes included coordinating the Common Sense Medicaid Coalition estimated to save Monroe County $47 million in 2007, organizing grassroots business and editorial support to facilitate enactment of broad-based and targeted tax relief packages – saving employers $2 billion since 1995.

 In forging greater collaboration between The Chamber and Small Business Council of Rochester, Jean Kase launched the area’s first CEO Roundtable program in 1990 and grew the program to more than 150 members.
 She also managed the Start-Up Resource program which connected emerging firms with mentors from successful companies.

-Jean Kase is an active investor in the Rochester Angel Network (RAN,) comprised of 85 accredited investors and serves as a judge for several regional business plan competitions.
+Jean Kase is an active investor in the Rochester Angel Network (RAN) and Chloe Capital, a venture firm which invests in women led innovation companies.
 She provides clients with advocacy, business development and project management services.
 She earned her undergraduate degree at St. John Fisher College and an MBA from Rochester Institute of Technology.